 Pick a Portable Content Management System (CMS) to Prevent Lock-Ins

-Ensure that your site isn’t tied to one host.
-If the company is acquired or their management or technology changes, you can lose all of your hosted data, media, and content.
-Even if you work with WordPress, don’t forget to update and backup your site regularly.
+A crucial tip to keep in mind when learning how to start your own website is to ensure that your business site isn’t tied to one host.
+If the company is acquired or its management or technology changes, you can lose your hosted data, media, and content.
+Even if you work with WordPress, don’t forget to update and back up your site regularly.

 Focus on Essential Features

 Things like SSL certificates, a user-friendly control panel, and proactive customer support are non-negotiable when it comes to selecting a web hosting provider.
-Also, look into server locations, compliance, and platform specialization.
+Also, look into server locations, compliance, and platform specialization when navigating how to start your own website.

 What should you do once you’ve selected a web host for your website?